mdpadberg/keep-awake/README.md

 scoop install ka
 ```

-> :warning: Could be the case that you need to run your terminal in admin mode to make mcf work
+> :warning: Could be the case that you need to run your terminal in admin mode to make ka work

 ### macOS
 ```